Shuklax/git-notes/README.md

-sing hiphen( - ) in fron of abbreviated flags and (--) in front of full forms of flags
+single hiphen( - ) in fron of abbreviated flags and (--) in front of full forms of flags

-Check for git version
+Check for the git version
 `git --version`

-How to initalise a git repo, how to enable git
+How to initialize a git repo, how to enable git
 `git init`

 How to make a new branch